Free activities for kids and families

 2. Make a splash at a playground

-February is always hot and humid, but that doesn’t mean you need to trek to the beach or to the nearest pool to stay cool.
+Summer is often hot and humid, but that doesn’t mean you need to trek to the beach or to the nearest pool to stay cool.
 There are lots of playgrounds across Penrith offering splash pads and water play features so kids can escape the heat and have fun at the same time.
-Check out the splash pads at Thornton Estate, at Phoenix Reserve in Erskine Park, Livvi’s Place in Jordon Springs and the new splash pad at Triangle Park for hours of fun water-play.
+Check out the splash pads at Thornton Estate, at Phoenix Reserve in Erskine Park, Livvi’s Place in Jordon Springs.
+For information about those and other Penrith Playgrounds here.

 3. Stroll through the Gallery

 The former home of sculptor Gerald Lewers and painter Margo Lewers will captivate the imagination of kids and adults alike.
-Penrith Regional Gallery's current exhibition The Ideal Home (open until 24 March) presents a fascinating history of the 20th century Australian home told through household objects, furniture and design classes.
+Penrith Regional Gallery's exhibitions are not to be missed.

 Head outdoors to enjoy the beautiful landscaped gardens which are maintained by a heritage gardener in keeping with Margo’s original intent for it to be a living work of art.
 Stroll around to find ponds and sculptural works created by Gerald Lewers – as well as the market garden which supplies fresh produce to the cafe.